 Having a busy salon can be a great feeling!
 Your business is booming, your staff have bookings and (hopefully) the money is rolling in.
 Sometimes it can be overwhelming and there are things we can do to make running a salon a bit easier on ourselves.
 So here’s 5 things you can do to cope when you have a really busy salon.

-Of course, communication is a two-way street, and when things get tough your staff need to know they can communicate with you too.
-Simple things such as taking a few moments at the start or the end of each day for team members to air their ideas or concerns can be really helpful.
+Communication is a two-way street and when things get tough, your staff need to know they can communicate with you.
+Simple things like taking a few moments at the start or the end of each day for team members to air their ideas or concerns can be really helpful.
 Not only can this help to spot potential problems before they escalate, it can help to find solutions that you may really need during your busy periods.

 There’s nothing worse than getting midway through a busy day to find out you’ve run out of product and your next order is several days, or weeks away.